Payasam that can be made in just a matter of minutes and still tastes yummy…

 - Place a saucepan over medium heat.

-- Combine milk and melted jaggery together, heat it.
+- Combine milk and melted jaggery together, let heat through.

-- Add roasted oats and keep stirring and cook for a couple of minutes, the mixture will start to thicken.
+- Add roasted oats, keep stirring and cook for a couple of minutes, the mixture will start to thicken.

 - Add the roasted cashew nuts, raisins, almonds and dates, combine to the oats.
 Cook for a minute.

-- If the mixture is too thick, add more milk to thin it down a bit.
+- If the mixture is too thick, add more milk to thin it down.